bobbl/play_with_tex/README.md

 Compile Metafont and the metric fonts
 -------------------------------------

+The metric fonts in the CTAN packages [cm-tfm](https://ctan.org/pkg/cm-tfm) and [manual](https://ctan.org/pkg/manual) have the extension `.tfm` and are compiled versions of the original Metafont source files with the extension `.mf`.
+To compile them yourself, the Metafont program must be build from the WEB sources.
-A complete POSIX shell script with all steps to build TeX and Metafont can be found in the make script `make.sh` in function `full()`.
+A complete POSIX shell script with all steps to build TeX, Metafont and the metric fonts can be found in the make script `make.sh`.
 Run it with

     ./make.sh full

-Steps 1, 2 and 4 are the same as in the quick section above.
+Steps 1, 2 and 4 are the same as in the [quick section](#quick-compilation-of-tex)
+above.
 Only step 3 is more laborious:

 ### Step 3.1: Compile INIMF